We have been or are involved in the following projects

 Speak to the Future: the campaign for languages

 The Speak to the Future campaign brings together a variety of organisations and associations interested in campaigning more publicly for languages to be learnt at various stages of education and life.
 UCML has supported this from the start, particularly (but not exclusively) in respect of objectives 4 and 5 (university language learning and the need for more specialist linguists).
-The campaign launched its new look website in June 2012.
+The campaign took off with increased vigour in 2013, launching the 1000 words campaign and a number of other initiatives.

 The Year abroad Graduate Project (Nov 2011-Mar 2012)